seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Or being, concern you not.

 **OCTAVIUS CAESAR**
-I must be laugh’d at,
+I must be laugh'd at,
 If, or for nothing or a little, I
 Should say myself offended, and with you
-Chiefly i’ the world; more laugh’d at, that I should
+Chiefly i' the world; more laugh'd at, that I should
 Once name you derogately, when to sound your name
-It not concern’d me.
+It not concern'd me.

 **MARK ANTONY**
 My being in Egypt, Caesar,
-What was’t to you?
+What was't to you?

 **OCTAVIUS CAESAR**
 No more than my residing here at Rome